-The most important thing to do if you suspect carbon monoxide poisoning, gas escape or fumes is to GET OUT of the building, car or boat or caravan and do NOT GO BACK.
+The most important thing to do if you suspect carbon monoxide poisoning, gas escape or fumes is to GET OUT of the building, car, boat, tent or caravan and do NOT GO BACK.

 If you can’t get out, open the windows and turn off all appliances powered by carbon based fuels (gas, coal, oil, wood, petrol, diesel etc.).
 The next step depends on the fuel.

 1. Gas – Gas Emergency Service (24 hours) 0800 111 999; This is a free service.

 But be aware that the gas emergency service does not generally*1 carry or use equipment to test gas appliances for carbon monoxide (CO).

 *1 Please see http://www.northerngasnetworks.co.uk/wp-content/uploads/2015/10/Giving-carbon-monoxide-nowhere-to-hide.pdf which poses as many questions as it answers.
 We are trying to find out exactly what this means but we think you should assume that no tests of gas appliances for carbon monoxide emissions are undertaken even by Northern Gas Networks.

 The other fuel emergency services may do this but it is best to ask.
 It is always helpful to find out which appliance was emitting carbon monoxide (CO) and ideally how many parts per million of CO in writing.
 CO can come from next door etc. Proof of CO can be useful for medical purposes, to convince family, friends and employers that you have been poisoned and finally extremely helpful if you might be bringing a legal case (e.g. against a landlord).